robotsorcerer/soft-neuro-adapt/README.md

 The code is finally phased into python 3.5+.
-If you have a base ROS installation, e.g. indigo, that uses Python 2.7 and you want to keep your native `pythonpath`, the best way to change your python version without messing stuff up is to install `python3.6` with `conda` and activate the py36 environment everytime you use this code.
+If you have a base ROS installation, e.g. indigo, that uses Python 2.7 and you want to keep your native `pythonpath`, the best way to change your python version without messing stuff up is to install, for example a `python3.6` with `conda` and activate the py36 environment everytime you use this code.

 To install e.g. a python 3.6 environment around your base python skin, do